Pinterest Pixel

 When you feed in the start date and the number of business days you’re aiming for, Excel crunches the numbers, presenting you with a precise end date.

-NETWORKDAYS steps in as a time-traveler’s compass, offering an insightful count of the working days between two dates, while automatically excluding weekends and holidays.
-It’s the perfect ally for understanding the actual scope of workdays within a project’s timeline.
-Here’s a glimpse into its prowess:
+NETWORKDAYS can count of the working days between two dates, while automatically excluding weekends and holidays.
+It is used for understanding the actual scope of workdays within a project’s timeline.

 • Syntax: NETWORKDAYS(start_date, end_date, [holidays])